MIT Alumni for Climate Action Home Page

 provided background information on climate change and its

 effects on the State, which is particularly vulnerable and is exposed to

 dire consequences because of its long coastline and potential for

 flooding from increasing severity and frequency of storms and sea level

 rise.
 They included links to tools, resources, and references on

 climate change and energy generation for Maryland's leaders as well as

 all concerned citizens.
 These links, including details on our initiative in Maryland, are available from our Web Portal.

 Additional climate actions of MIT alumni are in progress for 2020.
-For more information, see our Mission and Action Plan, which is also available from our Inside MACA page, sign up to join the MACA Team and initiate your own climate action, write a blog for MIT Climate, or follow the group on Twitter.
+For more information, see our Mission and Action Plan, which is also available from our Inside MACA page, sign up to join the MACA Team, or follow the group on Twitter.